TN 9 (01-18)

 3. Required language to add to a modification needing a closing agreement

-informs the entity that this agreement is final and conclusive; and
+informs the entity the agreement is final and conclusive; and

-gives the Commissioner of the IRS the right to assess and collect the taxes identified, and that the entity waives all defenses with regard to the collection of the tax liability.
+means the entity waives all defenses with regard to collection of the tax liability.

 (Name of Political Entity) ________ promises to pay, to the Department of the Treasury, contributions equal to the sum of the taxes, which would have been required from employers and employees under the Federal Insurance Contribution Act (FICA) as of the effective date of coverage.
 (Name of Political Entity) _______ also promises to enter into a closing agreement with the Internal Revenue Service (IRS) to effectuate this modification, including the agreement to pay all FICA contributions for the entire period of coverage.
 This modification is contingent upon the execution of a closing agreement between (Name of Political Entity) ________ and the IRS.